aleph2c/c_beachhead/README.md

 - `CMakeLists.txt`: Contains the CMake instructions used to build the project.

 As you grow and extend your project, you will need to adjust your ``CMakeLists.txt``.
-To confirm your build it working within the WSL
+To confirm your build is working within the WSL

 ```bash
 cd ./build